fgimian/macbuild-ansible/README.md

 **1Password**: Locate your 1Password database (this is stored in an SQLite database)
-**Clear**: Enable iCloud (this triggers various actions which I can't automate) **Dash**: Installation of docsets seems very difficult to automate so they will have to be installed manually
-**Dropbox**: Disable camera uploads (settings are stored a binary) **Spotify**: Update sources to only include iTunes (settings are stored in binary format)
+**Clear**: Enable iCloud (this triggers various actions which I can't automate) **Dropbox**: Disable camera uploads (settings are stored a binary) **Spotify**: Update sources to only include iTunes (settings are stored in binary format)